marlontn/lindow-bot/README.md

         api_key = # Insert your own Merriam-Webster API key
         guild_id = # Insert the ID of your own guild/server
-        betterwords_id = # Insert the ID of a channel in your server to use for `add_betterwords`
+        betterwords_id = # Insert the ID of a channel in your server to use for `add_betterwords` bot_channel_id = # Insert the ID of a channel in which your bot will send messages